 Core values are made accessible by translating them into value statements.
 Value statements are grounded in values and define how people want to behave with each other in the organization.
 They are statements about how the organization will value customers, suppliers, and the internal community.

-They become the compass that the organization uses to select staff members, reward and recognize employee performance, and guide interpersonal interaction among staff members.
+They become the compass that the organization uses to select staff members, reward and recognize employee performance, promote employees to more senior roles, and guide interpersonal interaction among staff members.

 Employees who thrive in this empowered environment will do well.
 If you like waiting for someone to tell you what to do, you will fail if empowerment is the expectation and value of your organization.

 In a second example, if you work in an organization that values transparency, you can expect to know what is happening across the company.
 You will know and understand the goals, direction, decisions, financial statements, successes, and failures.
 You will hear about client and customer success stories and employee contributions.

 Employees who don't want all of this information may not fit the organization's culture or meet the expectation that, if they have the information, they will use it.

 In a third example, if integrity is valued in your organization, employees who believe in being honest, open, and truthful will thrive while others who want to play politics, hide mistakes, and lie will not thrive.